Are Mesothelioma Settlements Taxable?

 The average mesothelioma settlement ranges between $1 million and $1.4 million.
-So how much of that amount is taxable?
-The Internal Revenue Service (IRS) treats some money awarded in a mesothelioma settlement as taxable income, while some are not.
+So what portion of that amount is taxable?
+The Internal Revenue Service (IRS) treats some but not all money awarded in a mesothelioma settlement as taxable income.

-- Personal injury: Personal injury compensation is given to mesothelioma victims to pay for medical bills, protect their family’s financial security, and cover other disease-related expenses.
-According to the IRS, personal injury awards are not taxable as per current IRS guidance.
+- Personal injury: Personal injury compensation is given to mesothelioma victims to pay for medical bills, protect their family’s financial security, and cover other health care expenses.
+Personal injury awards are not taxable as per current IRS guidance.

-- Punitive damages: Punitive damages are compensation awarded to punish the manufacturers of asbestos-containing products.
+- Punitive damages: Punitive damages are awarded to asbestos victims to punish the manufacturers of asbestos-containing products.
 Punitive damages are always taxable, according to the American Bar Association (ABA).

 There are some exceptions to these rules.
-For example, if a victim deducted medical on their tax return before a settlement, they may have to pay taxes on some of the money they receive.
+For example, if a mesothelioma patient deducted medical expenses on their tax return before receiving a settlement, they may have to pay taxes on some of the settlement money.

 - Tax codes and laws that affect settlements are managed and enforced by the IRS.